OpenTelemetry Pyramid Instrumentation¶

 config.add_route('index', '/')

-To exclude certain URLs from being tracked, set the environment variable OTEL_PYTHON_PYRAMID_EXCLUDED_URLS
+To exclude certain URLs from tracking, set the environment variable OTEL_PYTHON_PYRAMID_EXCLUDED_URLS (or OTEL_PYTHON_EXCLUDED_URLS to cover all instrumentations) to a string of comma delimited regexes that match the URLs.

 For example,